 Montgomery County ENT Institute was founded by Dr. Melissa Schwartz in 2007.
 After ten years of experience in other Ear, Nose and Throat practices, Dr. Schwartz saw the need to start a practice which concentrated on personalized and specialized care for her patients.
-Our practice expanded with the addition of Dr. Michael Ondik in 2014.
-Dr. Ondik has brought his expertise in facial plastics and experience working with dermatologic problems as well.
-Montgomery ENT Institute later merged with Dr. Sondra Saull’s office located in the Holy Redeemer Medical Office Building in Meadowbrook, PA, offering patients comprehensive care through an additional office location.
+Montgomery County ENT Institute later merged with Dr. Sondra Saull’s office located in the Holy Redeemer Medical Office Building in Meadowbrook, PA, offering patients comprehensive care through an additional office location.

 We have a particular interest in treating patients with chronic nasal and sinus complaints.
 We aim to incorporate our knowledge and expertise in allergy management to provide maximal improvement in the quality of life of our patients.
-The practice provides full service allergy management which includes skin testing and immunotherapy This includes allergy shots and sublingual treatment, more commonly known as allergy drops.
+The practice provides full service allergy management which includes skin testing and immunotherapy.
+This includes allergy shots and sublingual treatment, more commonly known as allergy drops.
 Food allergy and asthma management is offered as well.
 Minimally invasive sinus and nasal procedures are offered in our office including Balloon Sinuplasty and Turbinate Reduction.
-Reconstructive and cosmetic procedures are done in our office as well as Botox and fillers.

 We strive to listen to our patients and determine the best management of their disease state.